ThePurpleOne/blockchain/README.md

 # BLOCKCHAIN DATA STRUCTURE
 This a basic implementation of the blockchain data structure without a merkle tree nor any proof of work.
-Only blocks referecing older blocks.
-Making it for learning purposes only
+Only blocks referecing previous blocks.
+Only coding it for learning purposes.

 ---